Multi-Platform App Development with Xamarin

 Major Advantages of Xamarin over Other Players Are:

 - Seamless sharing of the app logic across several platforms.
-Xamarin Developers are able to share almost 75% of the code across various operating systems.
+The expert Xamarin developers are able to share almost 75% of the code across various operating systems.
 This not only saves recoding time but also reduces bug management.

 - Native UI – Xamarin Studio (IDE) supports code completion in C#.
 This translates into a more integrated UI coverage across platforms, improved application logic and a shared codebase.